eleanorfrajka/gliderflightOG1/_sources/index.rst.txt

-.. flightmodels documentation master file
+.. gliderflightOG1 documentation master file

 ===============================
-Flightmodels: Documentation Hub
+GliderflightOG1: Documentation Hub
 ===============================

-Welcome to the documentation for the **flightmodels**.
+Welcome to the documentation for the **gliderflightOG1**.
 This is a stub, since the package doesn't yet exist.

 .. toctree::